cloud-foundations-on-aws/cloud-foundations-templates/README.md

 ### [trackers and planning](./trackers-and-planning/README.md)

 The [trackers and planning](./trackers-and-planning/README.md) directory contains project management templates and cloud documentation planning resources to assist in setting up your cloud foundation environment.

+## Contributing

+Looking to contribute?
+Read through our [CONTRIBUTING](./CONTRIBUTING.md) guide for more information.

 ## Security